Is there anything more nerve-wracking than a job interview?

 If you have any bad body language habits, practice keeping your hands in place, either on a table or on your lap.
 Practice good posture and try to exude confidence – even if you don’t feel it.
 It’s okay to fake it.

 The worst thing you can do for any interview is to arrive late.
-It sends the message that you’ll probably arrive late to work every morning if you actually got the job.
+It sends the message that you’ll probably arrive late to work every morning if you got the job.
 This is why you should never aim to arrive on time.
 Instead, set your focus on arriving early.